 - Tom Warburton describes his feelings when he and his team came up with the concept for the last episode of Codename: Kids Next Door as a nerdgasm.

-- In a 30-second gag that appeared between two shorts in the Cartoon Network series Dexter's Laboratory, Dexter got a magazine, took it to an underwater hideout and ogled the centerfold...of a wrench.
+- In a 30-second gag that appears between two shorts in Dexter's Laboratory, Dexter gets a magazine, takes it to an underwater hideout and ogles the centerfold... of a wrench.

 - Edd from Ed, Edd n Eddy once looked excitedly at the centerfold of a magazine, that he found in Eddy's basement.
 But it turns out that it was a picture of an insect!